 Christopher Benson:

 The number of people who really see what’s going on at the highest level of art, and of painting especially, is vanishingly few and always has been.
 But there were folks in the past who worked hard to understand it.
-That sort of Connoisseurship began to disappear when the institutions of art education, curating, and the market all shifted away from aesthetics to more conceptually-based ideas of what art is about and for.
-So now we find ourselves in a world where the teachers, curators, historians and critics who were educated in that era (between the late 1970s and early 2000s) often don’t “see” paintings at all.
-What they see instead are concepts, politics, contextualization, fashion and potential asset values.
-The people who really SAW painting’s magic have pretty much disappeared.
+That sort of Connoisseurship began to disappear when we got so much more interested in ideas in the conceptual era.
+The teachers, curators, historians and critics who were educated in those years (between the late 1970s and early 2000s) often don’t see paintings at all.
+All their attention is taken up with concepts, politics, contextualization and fashion.
+The people who really SAW painting’s magic disappeared for quite a while, but I think it’s been coming back in this century.

-One major class of exceptions though, are painters themselves.
+The people who see it best of course are the painters themselves.
 Anybody who is serious about painting for painting’s sake, can’t get good at it without becoming a connoisseur of their own medium.
-So at this point, I believe that it’s actually the artists who know vastly more about art than other non-practicing professional experts.
+So at this point, I believe that it’s actually the artists who know vastly more about painting especially than the non-practicing professional experts.

-This notion: of the artist’s first-hand, experiential expertise is actually what is behind a new book I’m publishing this year titled ART IN THE MAKING, Essays by Artists about What They Do.
-This is a huge collection of essays by about ninety-six artists and artisans in which they talk directly to the reader about what they know and do.
+This idea of the artist’s first-hand, experiential expertise is actually what is behind a new book I’m publishing this year titled ART IN THE MAKING, Essays by Artists about What They Do.
+This is a collection of essays by ninety-one artists and artisans in which they talk directly to the reader about what they know and do.
 The book was intended to re-kindle a kind of personal connoisseurship that isn’t based on either critical or academic opinions or on the fashionable art world trends.
 We’ll see how that goes!

 LG: In some of your paintings, I see a strong affinity with the Bay Area Figurative painters like James Weeks and Diebenkorn and painterly realists like Fairfield Porter.
 Did you ever meet James Weeks when he taught a BU?